 Friendly advice: always remove the battery from the quad when you finish your flight otherwise the flight battery will have a short life.

 I promise that as soon as I’m back I will update my review with more impressions regarding this quad’s flight capabilities.
 I will also upload the unboxing, maiden flight, and camera test videos.

 Unboxing and maiden flight video

-Thanks for your time spent on reading my review.
-If I aroused your interested to buy this nice all-in-one quadcopter you should know that it can be ordered with 48% discount from here.
+Thanks for your time spent reading my review.
+If I aroused your interest to buy this nice all-in-one quadcopter you should know that it can be ordered with 48% discount from here.
 You can opt between white and black colors.
-BTW, maybe the black one has bullet proof painting 😀 because it is more expensive (with about 5 $) than the white edition.
+BTW, maybe the black one has bulletproof painting 😀 because it is more expensive (with about 5 $) than the white edition.

 - Affordable 3D blushless quadcopter;

 - Multiple flight modes;

 - Versatile transmitter with excellent control range.